 Parameter Description highpin Runs NDMCOM as a high-pin process when this parameter is set to on. server Specifies the HP NonStop process name of the NDMSRVR.
 If you omit this parameter, the default server (\$NDMS) is assumed. command Specifies one command or a list of commands, separated by semicolons (;).
 After execution of these commands, type additional commands from the NDMCOM prompt.
-Issuing the command to run NDMCOM in the interactive mode changes the command prompt from TACL to the Connect:Direct HP NonStop command prompt.
+Issuing the command to run NDMCOM in the interactive mode changes the command prompt from TACL to the Sterling Connect:Direct for HP NonStop command prompt.

 The following example shows how to run NDMCOM in interactive mode.
 The command to run NDMCOM and submit the file ACCT was issued from the TACL prompt.
-Connect:Direct HP NonStop responds with the version, the OPEN command, the opened server message, the SUBMIT command, and the message returned from the SUBMIT command.
-You can type additional Connect:Direct HP NonStop commands at the NDMCOM prompt.
+Sterling Connect:Direct for HP NonStop responds with the version, the OPEN command, the opened server message, the SUBMIT command, and the message returned from the SUBMIT command.
+You can type additional Sterling Connect:Direct for HP NonStop commands at the NDMCOM prompt.

 '''

 TACL>RUN NDMCOM $NDMS1; SUBMIT FILE ACCT

 Connect:Direct (TM) 3.3.0.0

-COPYRIGHT (C) 1988-2003 Sterling Commerce, Inc.
+COPYRIGHT (C) 1988-2003 IBM

 CD.1.>OPEN $NDMS1

 SAPI125I : (RC=0, FDBK="0")

 NDM server opened.

 CD.2.>SUBMIT FILE ACCT

 SSRV101I : (RC=0, FDBK="0")SUBMIT command.

 Process submitted successfully.
 Process number 1.

 CD.3.>

 '''